Campus Strategic Diversity Plan

 - Asian American 2%

-Pipeline Programs and Community Engagement
+Pathway Programs and Community Engagement

 SUNY Downstate has many programs and strategic partnerships to strengthen its impact on medically underserved communities as well as increase diversity among doctors and other allied health professionals.
-Downstate's pipeline and community programs aim to increase health literacy, decrease health disparities and increase underrepresented groups exposure to health care professions.
+Downstate's pathway and community programs aim to increase health literacy, decrease health disparities and increase underrepresented groups exposure to health care professions.
 Some of the initiatives include:

 - The Brooklyn Health Disparities Center, a partnership between SUNY Downstate Medical Center, the Arthur Ashe Institute for Urban Health, and the Office of the Brooklyn Borough President.